-Genetics and Joint Hypermobility
+Genetics and joint hypermobility

-Musculoskeletal and Joint Pain
+Musculoskeletal and joint pain

-Some children and adolescents with hypermobile joints may experience joint pain.
-Most commonly, this happens during and after physical activity.
+Some children and adolescents with hypermobile joints may have joint pain.
+Often this happens during and after physical activity.
 Typically this pain will subside, however, for a small number of individuals exercise-induced joint pain may become a more chronic problem.
 For individuals where pain is ongoing or frequent, therapy involves improving joint strength and stability, and preventing strain that leads to pain symptoms.
-Physiotherapy with a particular focus on core and postural muscles helps protect joints and prevent pain symptoms.
+Physiotherapy with a focus on core and postural muscles helps protect joints and prevent pain symptoms.
 Because joints support our bodies, individuals who are overweight suffer from increased joint pain, so a healthy diet is important.
-A 6-8 week physiotherapy exercise programme is effective in reducing chronic joint pain by 30-40%.
+A 6-8 week physiotherapy exercise program is effective in reducing chronic joint pain by 30-40%.
 Passive treatments such as ice, massage, electrotherapies, bracing and splinting may be useful at times of pain exacerbation but should be avoided as long-term strategies.

 Management of complex chronic joint pain should include a multidisciplinary approach including physiotherapy and psychology for pain-focused cognitive-behavioural therapy (see complex pain factsheet).
 Complex pain clinics are available in all three children’s hospitals in NSW.

-Hand function and Handwriting
+Hand function and handwriting

-Gastrointestinal and Urinary Symptoms
+Gastrointestinal and urinary symptoms

-- Specialist advice on hypermobility can usually be obtained from regional Paediatric Rheumatologists or Paediatric Rehabilitation specialists.
-Most public hospitals have a genetics clinic which provides consultation on diagnosis and the three NSW children’s hospitals all have complex pain clinics.
+- Specialist advice on hypermobility can be obtained from regional Paediatric Rehabilitation or Paediatric Rheumatologist specialists.
+Most public hospitals have a genetics clinic which provides consultation on diagnosis and the three NSW children’s hospitals have complex pain clinics.